Get

 These two breeds are similar in more ways than they are different, and either cat is sure to be an affectionate, outgoing, playful, and loyal family companion.
 They both have a uniquely beautiful appearance, with their wavy and short coats, crinkled whiskers, and large, low-set ears.
 Both cats are also easy to look after, with low grooming requirements.

-If you are looking for a playful, energetic cat that is affectionate, loving, and loyal, either breed is a great choice, although the Devon Rex may be more docile and easy-going than the Cornish Rex.
+If you are looking for a playful, energetic cat that is affectionate, loving, and loyal, either breed is a great choice, but the Devon Rex may be more docile and easy-going than the Cornish Rex.

 You might be interested in: